Whenever there is any doubt, there is no doubt.

-I am not saying to default to doing nothing, merely that you should think it through before taking action that could adversely affect you for the rest of your life.
+So I am not saying to default to doing nothing, merely that you should have sufficient information on what is happening before reacting.
+Lacking sufficient information, minding your own business may be a better option.
 Your decision will be based on three factors – location, companions, and information.
 Let’s discuss it.

 Location.
 I have traveled in places that I refer to as Non-Permissive Environments.
 Those are areas where the legality of being armed may be questionable, yet where it is so dangerous that going unarmed would be stupid.
-In such places getting involved in anyone else’s problem is a bad decision no matter the situation.
+In such places getting involved in anyone else’s problem is a bad decision unless what you are witnessing shocks the consciousness of mankind.

+Again, I am not saying to default to do nothing, but neither is everything worthy of your risks.
 If you don't have a gun its a moot point.
-If its legal for you to carry its also a moot point.
+If its legal for you to carry its also a moot point...for the most part.

 In a free area where you are legal to carry your pistol, again the choice is clear.
 Good guys can intervene in times of danger and victimization secure that if they act properly, they will probably be fine afterward.
-That is the reality of why places where gun laws are lax are far safer than places where gun laws are strict…because good guys are not afraid to be good guys.
+That is the reality of why places where gun laws are lax are far safer than places where gun laws are strict…because good guys are not afraid to be good guys when circumstances present themselves.

 Companions will also have an effect on your decisions.
 I spoke to an LA County Deputy once whose daughter was shot and killed by two armed robbers when he elected to intervene at the store they were robbing.
 Listen people…if you have your family with you, everyone else is on their own.
 Unless the bad guys have targeted you and them specifically, go on your way.
 Whatever is happening is none of your business.
 Certainly, call 911, but leave and keep them safe.
 Sorry to sound “cowardly” but anyone who says they will risk their family to save someone else’s money is a fool.

 Whether you act or not also depends on how much information you have about what is going on.
-The information present and available to you may over ride the presence in an NPE, but rarely.
-The less Intel I have, the less likely I am to do anything but leave.
-The more Intel I have the better decision I can make.
+The information present and available to you may over ride the presence in an NPE, or the desire to not get involved in other people's business.
+The less information I have, the less likely I am going to do anything but leave.
+The more information and certainty I have the better decision I can make.
 What you see may not give the total picture.

-Active shooter problems are easy.
-When you see a man with an assault rifle shooting into the Toys R Us, you can venture a guess that that is the bad guy and that he is the one that needs to be shot.
+Active shooter terrorist problems are easy.
+When you see a man with an assault rifle shooting kids in the kindergarten playground, you can venture a guess that that is the bad guy and that he is the one that needs to be shot.
+And I do not think that I could justify in my soul simply running away...specially if I could skill him from ambush without a single word spoken.
 But those are not the ones that cause us problem are they.